-There are approximately 520 Approved Housing Bodies in Ireland with a stock size of over 30,000 units.
-AHBs provide housing in response to a range of different needs including families on low incomes, households with special needs, such as older persons, people with disabilities and homeless persons.
-AHBs work in partnership with Local Authorities.
-AHBs take nominations from the Local Authority's social housing waiting list to fill available accommodation provided by the AHB.
+There are approximately 520 Approved Housing Bodies in Ireland with a stock size of over 30,000 homes.
+AHBs provide housing in response to a range of different needs including families on low incomes, households with special needs, such as older persons, people with disabilities and homeless households.
+AHBs work in partnership with Local Authorities, and receive nominations from the Local Authority social housing waiting list for available accommodation provided by the AHB.

-Housing Associations were given a period of 12 months from the commencement of the Act, for the initial registration of their tenancies at a reduced cost (€45 for a period of 12 months only).
-Since April 2017 the normal fees and penalties apply for all registrations apply.
+The Residential Tenancies (Amendment) Act 2015 amended the 2004 Residential Tenancies Act and brought tenancies of Approved Housing Bodies under the remit of the RTB.
+Housing Associations were given a period of 12 months from the commencement of the Act in April 2016, for the initial registration of their tenancies at a reduced fee (€45 for a period of 12 months only).

 Approved Housing Bodies: Rent setting and Rent Reviews

 Rent is set for Approved Housing Body (“AHB”) tenancies in accordance with the contract or lease between the public authority and the AHB or in accordance with the terms of assistance given by the housing authority to the AHB.